immunant/c2rust/c2rust-refactor/src/analysis/ownership/README.md

   The `ownership_mono` annotation can appear multiple times on a single function to provide multiple monomorphic signatures.
-However, if it appears at all, monomorphization inference will be completely overriden for the annotated function, and only the provided signatures will be used in callee argument inference and later transformations.
+However, if it appears at all, monomorphization inference will be completely overridden for the annotated function, and only the provided signatures will be used in callee argument inference and later transformations.